psf/requests/docs/community/faq.rst

 These errors occur when :ref:`SSL certificate verification <verification>` fails to match the certificate the server responds with to the hostname Requests thinks it's contacting.
-If you're certain the server's SSL setup is correct (for example, because you can visit the site with your browser) a possible explanation is Request's is lacking Server-Name-Indication.
+If you're certain the server's SSL setup is correct (for example, because you can visit the site with your browser) and you're using Python 2.6 or 2.7, a possible explanation is that you need Server-Name-Indication.

 `Server-Name-Indication`_, or SNI, is an official extension to SSL where the client tells the server what hostname it is contacting.
 This enables `virtual